 Vitali was taking on Lennox Lewis in 2003 when he suffered a major cut above his left eye.
 The gash left Klitschko with blood running down his face but amazingly the fight didn’t end.

 The boxer would continue to dominate Lennox Lewis for round after round, only to lose by referee decision in the 7th round.

-	Doctors through the cut was bad enough to end the match but fans were extremely angered by the decision.
+Doctors thought the cut was bad enough to end the match, but fans were extremely angered by the decision.